tacharya9/template-practice/README.md

 # template-practice
-CUNY Project for practicing js templating in class
+CUNY Project for practicing JavsScript templating in class.
+Utilizes UnderscoreJS.

+<em>NOTE: All data is made up, please do not publish.</em>